 Ans.
 MX (Mail eXchanger) records are like an address for your domain’s email.
 It tells the rest of the internet about the mail server responsible for accepting email messages on behalf of a recipient’s domain.

-It is also a kind of preference value which determines the server for processing the mail delivery if multiple servers are available.
+It is also a kind of preference value that determines the server for processing the mail delivery if multiple servers are available.
 This number can assume any value between 0 to 65535.

 The MX record with the lowest number will have more weightage over the others.
 The user can also set multiple e-mail servers with the same preference value for load balancing.